oscjack/util/README.md

 # Ecpanda Util
-This library provides a range of utility classes that are used in daily development
+A range of utility classes that are used in daily development.
+Most of methods are pulled from laravel.